 If you want to play something that requires a lot of strategic prowess and feels like politics or Game of Thrones, you cannot go wrong with Crusader Kings III.
 This game has everything from assassinations to deadly diseases.
-And it’s hard to become dissociated from the action because you live all of it through the lives of the characters you control.

 8. Hearts of Iron IV

 One of the cool things about Hearts of Iron IV is that historical knowledge can actually give you an edge.
-If you know what the big events and decisions were during World War II, you will play much smarter because you’ll be able to anticipate what will happen next at key moments.
+If you know what the big events and decisions were during World War II, you will play much more efficiently because you’ll be able to anticipate what will happen next at key moments.

 In Hearts of Iron IV, the AI does follow certain patterns for the sake of historical accuracy.
 But if you’re a great strategist, you might change history in a significant way and achieve a lot more than just your country’s survival in one piece.
-Six years is a long time and war is brutal.
-But every crisis is also a great opportunity.

 Hearts of Iron IV is a great game to play if you’re from Europe or the US.
 Both regions were heavily involved in WW2 and you get the chance to recreate history.
 It’s always fun to pick your own country when you play, but if you’d like to learn about the challenges that other countries experienced during the war, you can do that as well.